spurnik/EC2-Computer/README.md

 8. **MEMmux** (5b) : 2-1 multiplexor to select the next memory address.
 9. **Amux** (8b) : 4-1 multiplexor to select the next accumulator content.

-The datapath has to perform the following **operations**, classified on their purpose:
+The datapath's **operations** are classified on their purpose:

 _Instruction cycle_:
  + Loads the instruction from memory to IR.
-Increments PC's content by one and load it back to PC.
+Increments PC content by one and load it back to PC.
  + Distinguish between memory fecthing address (to fecth the next instruction) and memory operand address (to point some memory data).

 _Memory cycle_:
  + Reads the memory data/instruction specified by memory address and loads it to A/IR.
- + Writes A's content to the memory location specified by memory address.
+ + Writes A content to the memory location specified by memory address.

 _Execution cycle_:
- + Adds or substracts to A's content the memory output data, and loads the result back to A.
+ + Adds or substracts to A content the memory output data, and loads the result back to A.
  + Loads the external data input to A.
  + Loads the operand address specified by jump instruction on PC.